 Schedule Constraints

-Commercial projects must accommodate business operations.
-Work schedules may need to avoid peak business hours, coordinate with tenant activity, and maintain building access throughout the project.
+Commercial projects must accommodate active business operations.
+Work schedules may need to avoid peak business hours and maintain building access throughout the project.
 Weekend and after-hours work may be required, which affects labor costs.
+Plan the project schedule before finalizing the contract.

 Code and Permit Requirements